wofsauge/IsaacDocs/docs/EntityPlayer.md

 ### Shot·Speed {: aria-label='Variables' }
 [ ](#){: .abrep .tooltip .badge }
 #### float ShotSpeed  {: .copyable aria-label='Variables' }
-Player stat - Only change this in a callback to MC_EVALUATE_CACHE.  **This is equal to the ShotSpeed Stat.**  How fast does the tear travel when spawned?
+Player stat - Only change this in a callback to MC_EVALUATE_CACHE.  **This is equal to the ShotSpeed Stat.**

+Defines how fast the tear travel when spawned.

+The default velocity of a tear shot is 10 times the players ShotSpeed.
 ___
 ### Sprite·Scale {: aria-label='Variables' }
 [ ](#){: .abrep .tooltip .badge }